Stillhouse Hollow Lake

 Your fishing coach.

 I love to teach people how to fish and how to fish better.
 If you tell me what you'd like to learn during your time on the water, I will make a point of it to coach you on that skill.
-Often requested topics include introductions to vertical jigging, marine electronics signal interpretation, fly casting, downrigging, throwing a cast net, using various kinds of knots and rigging, and various kinds of retrieves for locally effective artificial lures.
+Often requested topics include introductions to vertical jigging, marine electronics signal interpretation, downrigging, using various kinds of knots and rigging, and using various kinds of retrieves for locally effective artificial lures.
 For those just starting their fishing career, the fundamentals of casting, baiting hooks, and locating fish-

 If you've got something out of the ordinary in mind ... like bowfishing for gar, jugfishing for catfish, flycasting to carp or drum ... just let me know.
 I've probably done it and would be glad to introduce you to these pursuits.
 Sorry, no requests for ice fishing can be accommodated.